Chris Norton: Recovery

 The morning of October 17, 2010, Norton awoke with his neck immobilized and a tube placed in his throat to supplement oxygen flow.
-Although he couldn't initially speak he was able to shrug his left shoulder ever so slightly—defying the doctor's prognosis.
-He spent the next five days in the ICU before being transferred to rehab for near-daily occupational and physical therapy sessions over the next four months.
+Although he couldn't initially speak he was able to shrug his left shoulder ever so slightly.
+He spent the next five days in the ICU before being transferred to rehab for occupational and physical therapy over the next four months.